-This is an important part of the behind-the-scenes work at the Shelter.
-Behavior Team Members test each dog before it goes into adoption to help make the best match possible for animals and adopters.
-These behavior tests give adoption counselors and potential adopters information to help make a lifetime decision.
+Behavior Team Members assess each animal before he/she is made available for adoption to help make the best match possible for animals and adopters.
+These behavior assessments give adoption counselors and potential adopters information to help make a lifelong decision.

 Training & Behavior Classes